Generally speaking, yes. Under the Americans with Disabilities Act (ADA), food allergies are usually categorized as workplace disabilities.

 If you believe that you meet these criteria, it’s usually a good idea to work out a plan with your employer or their human resources department.

-If your employer refuses to fix the situation, or if they fail in implementing a fix that adequately protects your safety, it may also be wise to chat with an attorney.
+If your employer refuses to fix the situation, or if they fail in implementing a fix that adequately protects your safety, it may also be wise to speak with an attorney about the matter.